 Office and Classroom

-Here are some tips to live green in offices and classrooms on campus.
-Many can be also used in living stapces as well!
+Here are some tips to "live green" in offices and classrooms on campus.
+Many can be used in living spaces as well!

 Have I talked with colleagues about turning off lights and computers?

 Do I turn off my computer and lights every night or when I am gone for a long period of time?